- Front Page

 The Distance Learning Office provides instructional support for students, faculty and staff participating in e-learning through online courses, hybrid and web-assisted courses, video-conferencing, virtual training, professional development, educational media creation, and instructional course design.

-The Distance Learning Staff is available Monday - Friday 7:00 AM - 6:00 PM during the fall and spring semesters, and Monday - Friday 8:00 AM - 5:00 PM and Fridays 9:00 AM - 12 noon.
+The Distance Learning Staff is available Monday - Friday 7:00 AM - 6:00 PM during the fall and spring semesters.
+During summer session: Monday - Thursday 8:00 AM - 5:00 PM and Fridays 9:00 AM - 12 noon.
 Distance learning email is checked and returned weekend afternoons. (note: The office is closed Fall Break, Spring Break and all-campus holidays.)

-For assistance with Moodle and online class-related needs.
-To contact Distance Learning, call 828.627.4619 or email email@example.com
+For assistance with Moodle and online class-related needs, contact Distance Learning at 828.627.4619 or via email firstname.lastname@example.org

 Distance Learning Department Mission

 The mission of Distance Learning (DL) at Haywood Community College is to provide high-quality learning opportunities to students in all stages of life through the use of state-of-the-art technology and alternative modes of instruction.

 - Manage the delivery of distance learning courses for curriculum programs in online and hybrid formats.

 - Promote alternative delivery methods (e.g., podcasts) of distance learning courses.

 - Provide training to distance learning faculty, both technical and pedagogical.

 - Evaluate course quality and ensure compliance with regional accrediting standards.